andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 The solution is put together in an [R Shiny application](https://adcamp.shinyapps.io/group_assignment/) accessible from a web browser.
 A user can upload relevant files, and download the results.

-The overall process is very quick – much better than multiple days rearranging index cards.
+The overall process for the user is very quick – much better than multiple days rearranging index cards.